The Great Cholesterol Scam: Profiting at the Expense of Lives

 Several cognitive biases can partly explain the persistence of the cholesterol myth in the face of contradictory evidence:

 1. Confirmation Bias: Researchers and clinicians seek information confirming their beliefs about cholesterol while ignoring contradictory data.
-Dr. Ravnskov notes, “Most scientists are so confident in the cholesterol hypothesis that they consider any conflicting observation as a methodological error or as a negligible exception.”
+Dr. Ravnskov notes, “Most scientists are so confident in the cholesterol hypothesis that they consider any conflicting observation a methodological error or a negligible exception.”

 2. Anchoring Bias: The initial hypothesis about cholesterol’s dangers has become so deeply ingrained that it’s difficult for many in the medical community to adjust their views, even when presented with new evidence.
 Ravnskov observes, “Once you have made up your mind, it is challenging to change it again, even in the face of the most overwhelming contradictory evidence.”